 - Always consider good physical security as the first line of defence.
-Probably of greatest importance is where you keep your tack.
+Probably of greatest importance is where you keep your tack, tools and any other portable equipment.
 This must be secure and the construction of your tack room is important in this respect.
 Ideally it should be of brick, concrete or other standard construction (wooden tack rooms provide little protection) with solid doors, ideally made of steel, or covered with steel panels, fixed firmly into a good door frame.
 Hinges and other fixings must not be accessible from the outside.
-Any mortice lock used to secure doors should conform with BS 3621 and all padlocks should be substantial close shackle variety, used with an equally strong locking bar.
+Any mortice lock used to secure doors should conform with BS 3621 and all padlocks should be substantial close shackle variety, conforming to European Standard EN 12320 and achieving the security grade classification 5 or above, used with an equally strong locking bar.

 - If there are any windows or sky lights (keep these to a minimum) they should be small and should be fitted with substantial metal bars or a grille to prevent access should the glass be broken.

-- Where substantial quantities of tack are stored additional protection may be required by the provision of an intruder alarm which should be installed and maintained by a company who are NACOSS approved (National Approval Council for Security Systems).
+- Where substantial quantities of tack are stored additional protection may be required by the provision of an intruder alarm which should be installed and maintained by a company who are NSI (National Security Inspectorate) or SSAIB (Security Systems and Alarms Inspectorate Board) approved.
+Consideration should also be given to the inclusion of remote signalling on the alarm system to summon keyholder or police site attendance for remote or for sites that are unoccupied after normal business hours.

 - Ideally your tack room should be totally self contained.
 If there is any access to your tack room from adjoining stables or buildings over the top of any partition walls, a secure ceiling should be constructed - substantial metal grilles may be fitted for this purpose.